 Vegan chili dog pizza

 Today I’ve taken those chili dogs of yesteryear, and served them in pizza form.

 The idea was borne out of a recent trip with friends to a local pizza place.
 The restaurant had a Chicago dog pizza on their specials menu with toppings of mayo, mustard, relish, and a layer of potato chips.
 It sounded kind of interesting or kind of gross.
 A friend ordered it, and sadly, it was the latter.
 While he nauseously tucked in to his pizza, we all brainstormed how that idea could become a winner.
-It was out of that discussion that the idea for a chili dog pizza was sparked.
+It was out of that discussion that the idea for a vegan chili dog pizza was sparked.

-This chili dog pizza is topped with the 3 bean chili I shared last week.
+This vegan chili dog pizza is topped with the 3 bean chili I shared last week.
 It is then dotted with a veggie dog that has been sliced and browned.
 (Field Roast frankfurters are easily my preferred veggie dog, but if you have a favorite, use that instead.)

 You can adorn the pizza before serving with diced onion, pickles, and swirls of yellow mustard.
 (Those are my go-to toppings.)
 Or you can let guests top their pizzas with their favorite coney toppings like sauerkraut or non-dairy cheese.
 It’s your call!

 The base of this pizza is a Vicolo cornmeal crust.
 I always have them in the freezer for pizza emergencies.
 (They come two to a pack, and so you could easily double this recipe if you have a family of four.)
 The cornmeal crust works so beautifully with the chili.
 It’s like having chili and cornbread, but in the shape of pizza.
 You couldn’t ask for a better match.

 One final word of advice: You may want to wait until after you’ve finished eating to put on your poodle skirt or letterman jacket.
 Things could get messy.